ndarriulat/ExchangeRateProvider-Nicolas/jobs/Backend/SOLUTION.md

 # Backend Solution Guide - Nicolas Darriulat

 Hi there!
 This guide is the starting point for reading the implemented .NET backend task.
-The original assignment files are still present; this file explains what was built, where the supporting documents live, and how to run the solution locally.
+The original assignment files are still present, this file explains what was built, where the supporting documents live, and how to run the solution locally.

 What was requested from this assignment is simple, so at first glance, it might look as if all these files are overwork, but I just wanted to show how I typically design my projects, in terms of architecture, desing principles, and testing, as if it was a production ready app.

 I also documented every decision, and created multiple documents to explain my thought process.
+I used Cursor while coding this project, so you may also find a .mdc file which tells which were the collaboration rules agreed with Cursor's AI Agents.

 ## What This Implements